Lost Minds Festival 2026 (Newcastle Exhibition Park) – dance festival guide hero image

 Ready to plan Lost Minds Festival 2026?

-Lock in the simple stuff first, then you can relax: get your ticket from an official outlet, book a walkable (or Metro-easy) hotel, and sort your route home.
+Lock in the simple stuff first, then relax: get your ticket from an official outlet, book a walkable (or Metro-easy) hotel, and sort your route home.
 That’s what turns a big one-day crowd into a smooth weekend.

 Book in this order: 1) Tickets 2) Hotels 3) Travel